 The Department's monetary resources are maintained in U.S. Treasury accounts.
-The disbursing offices of the Defense Finance and Accounting Service (DFAS), the Military Departments, the U.S. Army Corps of Engineers (USACE), and the Department of State's financial service centers process the majority of the Department's cash collections, disbursements, and adjustments worldwide.
+The disbursing offices of Defense Finance and Accounting Service (DFAS), the Military Departments, the U.S. Army Corps of Engineers (USACE), and the Department of State's financial service centers process the majority of the Department's cash collections, disbursements, and adjustments worldwide.
 Each disbursing station prepares monthly reports to the U.S. Treasury on checks issued, electronic fund transfers, interagency transfers, and deposits.

-In addition, DFAS and the USACE Finance Center submit reports to the U.S. Treasury by appropriation on interagency transfers, collections received, and disbursements issued.
-The U.S. Treasury records these transactions to the applicable Fund Balance with Treasury (FBWT) account.
-On a monthly basis, the Department's FBWT is reviewed and adjusted, as required, to agree with the U.S. Treasury accounts.
+In addition, DFAS and the USACE Finance Center submit reports to Treasury by appropriation on interagency transfers, collections received, and disbursements issued.
+Treasury records these transactions to the applicable Fund Balance with Treasury (FBWT) account.
+On a monthly basis, the Department's FBWT is reviewed and adjusted, as required, to agree with the Treasury accounts.